 Peppermint is on the list of drinks to help you sleep for its range of health benefits.
 Peppermint tea is backed with antimicrobial, antiviral, and anti-allergenic properties.
 It is effective in strengthening the digestive system and relieving irritable bowel syndrome.

-Those unable to sleep at night due to upset stomachs may try peppermint tea.
-It relaxes your gastrointestinal tract and improves your sleep.
 There is a need for more studies to know how exactly peppermint directly impacts sleep.
 Although safe, it may interfere with certain medications.
 If you are taking medicines for diabetes or blood pressure, consult your doctor before taking peppermint tea.

 To prepare peppermint tea just boil 2 cups of water and add a handful of peppermint leaves and leave it for at least 5 minutes.

 All the above-mentioned drinks to help you sleep are safe because they do not contain caffeine, an agent that increases brain alertness and delays the onset of sleep at night.